-The latter two events are held in Wolf Point, the reservation’s largest town (and location of the only Amtrak station for miles!).
-Wolf Point is also the site of the Montana Cowboy Hall of Fame (218 3rd Ave.
-S., Suite C, 406/653-3800) and home to cafés and taverns like the Missouri Breaks Brewing Company (326 Main St., 406/653-1467), where you can get a range of fresh-brewed beers.
-There are a few motels, including Sherman Inn (200 E. Main St., 406/653-1100, $85 and under), which has clean rooms and a decent restaurant.
+The sprawling Fort Peck Indian Reservation, Montana’s second largest, stretches for nearly 100 miles along US-2, and for 50 miles north.
+Although it is home to 6,800 Assiniboine and Yanktonai Sioux people, it is mostly owned by nonnatives as a result of unscrupulous land dealings encouraged by the 1887 Dawes Act.
+Wolf Point, the reservation’s largest town (and location of the only Amtrak station for miles!), is also the site of the Montana Cowboy Hall of Fame & Western Heritage Center (218 3rd Ave.
+S., 406/653-3800) and home to cafés and taverns like the Missouri Breaks Brewing Company (326 Main St., 406/653-1467), where you can get a range of fresh-brewed micro beers.
+There are a few motels, including Sherman Inn (200 E. Main St., 406/653-1100, $8 and up), which has clean rooms and a decent restaurant.

 Another 55 miles east of Wolf Point down US-2, nearly at the North Dakota border, Culbertson (pop.
-768) is a quiet town with a disproportionate number of farm-implement and feed dealers.
+714) is a quiet town with a disproportionate number of farm-implement and feed dealers.
 Located a mile east of town, the Montana Visitor Center (406/787-6320) houses a good local history museum.